UQ-PAC/BASIL/docs/src/development/basil-il.md

 # Basil Intermediate Language (IL)

 Basil IL is the canonical textual representation of the basil IR datastructure.
-It can be serialised and laoded back into IR, and aims to be terse and human readable but precise and unambiguous.
+It can be serialised and loaded back into IR, and aims to be terse and human readable but precise and unambiguous.

 Below is an example for a procedure extracted from CNTLM.